Lollibop came back with a bang!

 Lollibop came back with a BANG this year!
-Last year I had invited friends to join us for the day and felt disappointed as it was a bit of a let down, the venue just didn’t work and that seemed to be the general concensus for most people but thankfully Lollibop listened and didn’t just make things a little better, they smashed it!
+Last year I had invited friends to join us for the day and felt disappointed as it was a bit of a letdown, the venue just didn’t work and that seemed to be the general consensus for most people but thankfully Lollibop listened and didn’t just make things a little better, they smashed it!

 Last year the Beans really wanted to take part in the River Island Design Den but we arrived too late only to find that it was already fully booked.
 This year you didn’t book your slot, you simply turned up and queued.
 We made a beeline for the Design Den straight away and only had to wait around 15-20 minutes before we were invited in.
 Whilst in there the Beans had 15 minutes to let their imagination run wild on their t-shirts.
 Little Bean and Beanie Boy got stuck straight in using stencils, stamps and inkpads to decorate their t-shirts whilst Curly sat and contemplated his design.
 With just 5 minutes to go, Curly picked up the pace and set to work with a pen and some ink stamps before they paraded down the catwalk for their 30 seconds of fame in front of the camera and walked away with their t-shirts and a photograph for their album.